Milling roundings in wood - perfect rounding of wooden edges in 5 steps

 Step 1: Determining and setting the desired radius size

 You should choose the size of the rounding depending on the look and functionality.
 A minimum requirement is often a rounding cutter R2 as an edge break to soften sharp edges.
 For items such as children's toys, a larger radius (≥ R5) is recommended to make the toy more tactile and easier to grip.
-It also reduces the risk of injury and increases the lifespan by minimizing the splintering of small parts.
+This also reduces the risk of injury and increases the lifespan as small parts are minimized from splintering.

 Make sure that the machine is switched off and disconnected from the power supply while you are inserting the tool.
 When clamping, make sure that the rounding tool is seated in the collet up to the mark on the shank.